-Konica Minolta and 3D Systems then worked with Fleet Space to develop a build strategy, first proving that the DMP350 was capable of printing the quality of aluminium part and in the volume required for Fleet Space to keep up with demand.
-This process was key in Fleet Space’s decision to implement the DMP350 metal printer.
+Fleet Space collaborated with Konica Minolta and 3D systems to revolutionise the development of all-metal aluminium RF patch antennae.
+Requiring a machine that would make their ideas come to life, Konica Minolta and 3D Systems worked with Fleet Space to develop a build strategy, proving that the DMP350 could print the quality of aluminium part and the volumes needed.
+This process was key in Fleet Space’s decision to implement the DMP350 Flex metal printer.